dgreathouse/FTC-PowerPlay/README.md

 # FTC-PowerPlay
 FTC Robot Code for 2022-23 PowerPlay game that utilizes FTCLib

-This is only the files and folders for the teamcode folder.
+These are only the files and folders for the teamcode folder.
 To utilize this code you must have FTCLib setup with android studio.
-Simple copy the folders and files to the teamcode folder and compile.
+Simply copy the folders and files to the teamcode folder and compile.

 The Robot for this code is as follows.
 Chassis: